AlxHnr/nano-backup/README.md

 No. It would make the codebase more complicated, may introduce additional dependencies and would take quite some time to test properly.

-### Why does it rely on timestamps and file sizes to check for changes?

-If a files size and timestamp has not changed, it is assumed that its content is still the same.
-While this method is extremely fast, it could allow an attacker to tamper with files.
-But then again, an attacker with file access could also tamper with the repository directly, or even replace the nb binary.
-On an uncompromised system with a working clock this shouldn't be an issue.